Volkswagen Jetta: Sagitar (2006–present)

-The third known Jetta example was known as the Sagitar and has been produced since April 2006.
-The Sagitar name was used for the fifth, sixth and seventh generation Jetta as FAW-Volkswagen already used the Jetta name on one of its models.
+The third known Jetta in China is known as the Sagitar, and has been produced since April 2006.
+The Sagitar name was used for the fifth, sixth, and seventh generation Jetta in China, as FAW-Volkswagen already used the Jetta name on one of its models.

-For the Mk1 Sagitar, a 1.6 litre engine was standard alongside a 1.8 litre turbo and 2 litre engine.
-The 2.0 litre was removed in 2009 to make way for a 1.4-litre turbocharged engine.
-Available gearboxes were a 5-speed manual, 6-speed automatic, and 7-speed dual-clutch automatic transmission.
+For the Mk1 Sagitar, a 1.6-litre engine was standard alongside a 1.8-litre turbo and two-litre engine.
+The two-litre was removed in 2009 to make way for a 1.4-litre turbocharged engine.
+Available gearboxes were a five-speed manual, six-speed automatic, and seven-speed dual-clutch automatic transmission.

-The Mk2 Sagitar entered the market in March 2012.
-The Sagitar was available with the 1.4 litre turbo and 1.6 litre engine paired with a 5-speed manual gearbox for both engines, a 6-speed automatic gearbox for 1.6 models, and a 7-speed dual-clutch automatic for 1.4 models.
+The Mk2 Sagitar entered the Chinese market in March 2012.
+The Sagitar was available with the 1.4-litre turbo and 1.6-litre engine paired with a five-speed manual gearbox for both engines, a six-speed automatic gearbox for 1.6 models, and a seven-speed dual-clutch automatic for 1.4 models.
 1.8 TSI models were available for 2014 followed by the 2.0 litre TSI for 2016 and 1.2 TSI for 2017 and 2018.
 The 2.0 litre TSI engine and 6-speed DSG combination are standard on Sagitar GLi models while the 1.4 litre turbo with the 7-speed dual-clutch gearbox is available on Sagitar R-Line models.
 The Mk2 Sagitar ended production in September 2019.

 Its successor, the Mk3 Sagitar was launched in January 2019.
 A 1.4 and 1.5 litre EA211 engine was standard paired to a 5 speed manual and 6-speed automatic gearbox.

 According to Carsalesbase.com, the Sagitar has had 2.8 million units sold in China as of 2019.